V of BTS: Tiny Desk Concert

 He was about to release a new album, Layover, and he'd never performed the songs live before.
 The three sultry cuts in this set are sure to make ARMY go crazy.
 "Love Me Again" starts the set with a catchy hook and steamy verses sung in Korean; you don't have to understand the language to feel the regret and loss.
 He keeps the romantic mood going with an uptempo R&B vibe on "Slow Dancing."
 Before the last tune, "For Us," V says in Korean, "These songs evoke a sense of fleeting tranquility, as if they effortlessly pass by and offer a soothing pause."

 This video is part of the newly launched international version of Tiny Desk, a joint venture between NPR and LG U+, a Korean telecommunications and media company.
-All concerts – including the first few episodes with the Kim Chang Wan Band, Sunwoo Jung-A and the Yoon Suk Cheol Trio – are available on the Tiny Desk Korea YouTube channel, which will unveil a new video every Thursday.
+All concerts — including the first few episodes with the Kim Chang Wan Band, Sunwoo Jung-A and the Yun Seok Cheol trio — are available on the Tiny Desk Korea YouTube channel, which will unveil a new video every Thursday.

 SET LIST